TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/perf-highfragmentation.md

 ## **Recommended steps**

-* If expect to use this space soon, you can disregard this information.
+* If this space is expected to be used soon, please disregard this information.
 * If this space is no longer needed, you can reclaim it by following suggestions detailed in the [Manage file space in Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-file-space-management) in the Reclaim unused allocated space section.

 ## **Recommended Documents**